At a Glance

 Some tips for your application 🫡

 Tailor Your CV: Make sure your CV highlights relevant experience in agricultural engineering and teaching.
-Emphasise any hands-on training or curriculum development you've been involved in, as this aligns with the role's key responsibilities.
+Emphasise any hands-on training or curriculum development you've been involved in, as these are key aspects of the role.

 How to prepare for a job interview at Wiltshire College & University Centre